How can fasting benefit your marriage?

 When the angel of God came to Daniel on the twenty-first day, he said “Since the first day you began to pray for understanding and to humble yourself before your God, your request has been heard in heaven” Daniel 10: 12

-5 Things We Should Know About Prayer and Fasting.
+5 Things We Should Know About Fasting and Praying.

 1. Fasting is difficult.

-A few people I know can go without food, seemingly at the drop of a hat, and be all fine and dandy.
+A few people I know can go without food, seemingly at the drop of a hat, and seem all fine and dandy.
 Not me.
 I like food.

 Over time I have come to accept that fasting will never feel natural and that is okay.
 I am not less “spiritual” because I don’t feel like fasting or struggle my way through it.
 Actually, my body will always hate to be denied.